yujunliang/multipass-kubernetes/README.md

 # Kubernetes Cluster Made Easy

-You can use Multipass to create two Ubuntu VM and then set up a Kubernetes Clouster on these two VMs.
+You can use Multipass to create two Ubuntu VMs and then set up a Kubernetes Clouster on these two VMs.
 It only takes less than 7 minutes.

 Terminal [iTerm2](https://iterm2.com/) pane layout,